 Text content is text-centric content.
 It includes things like blog posts, white papers, email newsletters, and product pages.

 Visual content, on the other hand, is graphic-centric.
-It includes things like infographics posted on blogs, instagram photographs, curated Pinterest pins, and animated GIF’s.
+It includes things like infographic posts, instagram photographs, curated Pinterest pins, and animated GIFs.

-I’ll be drilling into the differences between the two, as well as some ideas to help you choose which one you should focus your time and effort on.
+I’ll be drilling into the differences between visual content vs. text, as well as some ideas to help you choose which one you should focus your time, attention, and effort on.

 Is text-centric content dead?